 Whether your interest is action, animation, documentary, horror or Sci-Fi, this course provides an excellent environment for you to develop your own exciting and rewarding career in the film industry.
 With a mix of practical skill and theoretical knowledge, you’ll be set to turn creativity into reality.

 In the first year – the foundation year – you will study 4 modules; a subject-related module, a numeracy skills module, a study skills-related module called 'Succeeding at University and Beyond' and a foundation project module.
 After completion of this foundation year, you will then move onto the Digital Film Production honours degree course.

-You'll develop practical production skills including camera, sound, editing, post-production, lighting, colour grading, producing and directing.
-Your learning experience will be greatly enhanced by our top-class equipment including specialised digital cameras, Steadicam rigs, drones and professional editing software packages like Avid and Final Cut Pro.
+Develop practical production skills including camera, sound, editing, post-production, lighting, colour grading, producing and directing.
+Your learning experience will be greatly enhanced by our top class equipment including specialised digital cameras, Steadicam rigs, drones and professional editing software packages like Avid and Final Cut Pro.

 We encourage you to take full advantage of our creative and business services, which prepare you for careers in digital film and broadcast industries.
 Supported by our experts you will engage with industry from year one through work experience with a number of broadcasters and film shoots.

-Students have a record of winning awards from organisations such as the Royal Television Society.
-You’ll undertake live briefs as part of their course, in the past students have gone onto win awards and see their work used in promotional material for organisations and cities.
+Students have gone on to win awards from the Royal Television Society and have seen their work used in promotional material for organisations and cities.

 Teaching and assessment

 Our teaching methods develop subject-specific knowledge and transferable skills that enhance employability.
 These include skills in communication, analysis, research, teamwork, writing and presentation.

 You will receive lectures, demonstrations, workshops, seminars, screenings, group and individual projects, and independent learning.